History Files

 609 - 539 BC

 The remnants of Assyria surrender.
-The former empire's heartland loses its urban characteristics and the population reside in small settlements on top of massive mounds.
-The king of Babylonia is acknowledged as the new master.
+The former empire's heartland loses its urban characteristics and the population resides in small settlements on top of massive mounds.
+The king of Babylonia is acknowledged as the new regional master.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.